jonathanmorgan/context_text/README.md

                 'sourcenet',
             )

-    - initialize the database - go into directory where manage.py is installed, and run `python manage.py syncdb`.
+    - initialize the database - go into directory where manage.py is installed, and run `python manage.py migrate`.

             python manage.py migrate